techcow2/NetSim/README.md

 2. **Configure API Keys:**

-   The project requires API keys to interact with the OpenRouter API.
+   The project requires API keys to interact with the OpenRouter API and Pixabay.
 To configure the script with your API keys:

    - Open the `api_proxy.php` file.
    - Replace the placeholder values `YOUR_OPENROUTER_API_KEY` with your actual API keys in the following lines: